What students will gain during this journey

 Day 4 (Hiking day 1)

 Today, students experience a páramo ecosystem with a hike to Laguna del Otún.
 As well as a spectacular hike, they discover unique flora and fauna in this unique ecosystem that only exists in this part of the world.

 Day 5 (Hiking day 2)

 The students' next hike heads up one of three volcanoes in Los Nevados - Santa Isabel.
 They reach the misty glacial peak, passing otherworldly ecosystems like mysterious cloud forests and bizarre vegetation like frailejones.

 Time: 5-6 hours

-Having experienced the beauty of Andean páramos, we meet a family who changed their way of living to protect these indispensable ecosystems.
+Having experienced the beauty of Andean páramos, students meet a family who changed their way of living to protect these indispensable ecosystems.
 We join a local school in a reforestation project and a dynamic workshop exploring the importance of the páramos to the local water supply.

 Thanks to our alliance with the sustainable pioneers at Kasaguadua in Salento, we deliver students an opportunity to discover how to live a more sustainable life by drastically reducing their daily carbon footprint.
-We enjoy an eco walk around this protected area and learn the best ways of reforesting a land with native vegetation.
+Students enjoy an eco walk around this protected area and learn the best ways of reforesting a land with native vegetation.

 Day 9 (Hiking day 3, camping)